piekarsky/Exploratory-Data-Analysis-of-Bike-Sharing-Systems-in-Warsaw/README.md

 <img width="540" height="500" src = figures/fig_12.png/>

-It shows that it is between the neighboring stations - stations with similar ID numbers that are most frequently used.
+It shows that most people cycle between stations not far from each other (stations with similar ID numbers).

-The table below presents the most popular bike routes (the count column indicates the number of bikes that traveled from station A to station B in a given period).
+The table below presents the most popular bike routes (the count column indicates the number of bike trips from station A to station B in a given period).
 <br>
 <img width="450" height="220" src = figures/fig_13.png/>